 For more information please read "Editorial 2012: shaping the profile of Journal of Pest Science", J Pest Sci (2012) 85:1–3.

-We aim to provide rapid publication and speedy responses to authors, with all papers being reviewed by independent referees.83% of authors who answered a survey reported that they would definitely publish or probably publish in the journal again
+We aim to provide rapid publication and speedy responses to authors, with all papers being reviewed by independent referees.

 - Publishing model